-For each sentence, award up to 2 marks as follows:
+For the sentence, award up to 2 marks as follows:

-2 marks: proper sentence construction; correct spelling, punctuation and grammar; gives the information asked for
+2 marks: no fewer than 12 and no more than 20 words; proper sentence construction; correct spelling, punctuation and grammar; relevant to context.

-1 mark: proper sentence construction; 1-3 errors of punctuation / spelling / grammar information asked for; and/or not a proper sentence; and/or meaning obscure
+1 mark: no fewer than 12 and no more than 20 words; proper sentence construction; 1-3 errors of punctuation / spelling / grammar that do not obscure meaning; relevant to context.